-are not, studies have also shown that the educated are also less likely to contract HIV and tend to have children later in life.
-Messages about HIV prevention are beginning to be integrated into school curricula to raise awareness about the disease among the young, a group that experiences an estimated 1,600 deaths daily.64 HIV/AIDS awareness remains very low among the young.
+Attaining basic education and employable skills is an important part of preventing the spread of HIV/AIDS and breaking the cycle of poverty.
+Education has a number of positive impacts, particularly for orphans and vulnerable children.
+Not only are those who are educated more likely to have a higher income than those who are not, studies have also shown that the educated are also less likely to contract HIV and tend to have children later in life.
+Messages about HIV prevention are beginning to be integrated into school curricula to raise awareness about the disease among the young, a group that experiences an estimated 1,600 deaths daily.67 HIV/AIDS awareness remains very low among the young.
 According to a 2001 UNAIDS survey, 74% of young women and 62% of young men aged 15-19 in Mozambique are unaware of any way to protect themselves against HIV.
-Furthermore, half of the teenage girls surveyed in sub-Saharan Africa did not realize that a healthy-looking person could be infected with HIV/AIDS.65
+Furthermore, half of the teenage girls surveyed in sub-Saharan Africa did not realize that a healthy-looking person could be infected with HIV/AIDS.68